Are there Different Kinds of Home Mortgages?

 The advantage to a fixed-rate mortgage is that the monthly mortgage payment stays the same from month-to-month.
 However, if the mortgage company requires an escrow account, payments can fluctuate based on property tax liability, insurance and other items paid through the escrow account.

 Fixed rate mortgages can be changed by refinancing the mortgage.
 Refinancing is usually advantageous when interest rates are below the existing interest rate on the existing mortgage.
-The many of the expenses of refinancing can often be rolled into the new loan resulting in little money needed up-front.
+Many of the expenses of refinancing can often be rolled into the new loan resulting in little money needed up-front.

 Adjustable-rate mortgages, sometimes called ARMs, can fluctuate up or down over time, to the benefit of either the mortgage issuer or the home buyer.